CrowdDynamicsLab/RTBSurvey/README.md

+## Checking out this repository
+We are using OpenWPM as a submodule, so after cloning this repository, cd into the directory and type `git submodule update --init OpenWPM/` then you will probably have to cd into the OpenWPM directory and `git pull origin master`.
+This may cause problems for you if you don't have ssh set up with Github.
+See these two pages to do this: [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

+You will then have to install OpenWPM locally (this will likely be hard to do on anything but Linux) To do this, cd into the OpenWPM directory and run both `install.sh` and `install-dev.sh`

 ## How to specify crawling behavior
 We support a limited range of crawling behaviors at the moment, but that means the instructions will be simple.